 And as stupid as the name is, she loves it.
 She’s happy with it.
 And she made it hers.
 That’s not true of most heroes or villains.
 It’s certainly not true of most Henches.

-But lying in a hospital bed in a repurposed lounge turned infirmary in Dispater’s Pit, staring at the ceiling, I realized it was true of the Jack O’Knaves’s Hearts.
+But lying in a hospital bed in a repurposed lounge turned infirmary in Dispater’s Vault, staring at the ceiling, I realized it was true of the Jack O’Knaves’s Hearts.
 Not the other Henches — not Clubs, Spades, Diamonds, or the non-suited ones.
 But the Hearts?
 Sharp Top was Sharp Top.
 Kick and Stick were Kick and Stick.

 And Trey was Trey.
 I’d been talking around it.
 Playing mental games with it.
 But I could see it so clearly now.
 Trey wasn’t called Trey.
 She was Trey.
 And it wasn’t as stupid a name as ‘Leather.’

 But Leather gave herself that name.
 Trey was given her name by the Jack.
 And the Jack O’Knaves?